MathewT/aws-certified-developer-DVA-C01/EC2/README.md

     create a file system on top of these volumes, run a database or use them in any way you would use a storage volume block device.
-  1. EBS volumes are placed in specific availability zones where they are automatically replicated.
+  1. EBS volumes are placed in specific availability zones where they are automatically replicated within the AZ.
   1. Think: Disk in the cloud, located in a specific AZ
   1. One EC2 can attach multiple EBS volumes
   1. An EBS volume can only be mounted by one single EC2 instance; you cannot mount one EBS volume to multiple EC2 instances; use EFS instead
+  1. Dynamically scalable.
+Increase capacity and/or change volume type with no downtime or performance impact to live systems.

 **EBS Disk Types**
   1. GP2 - General Purpose SSD
-    * Designed for 99.999 availability
+    * Designed for 99.9 availability
-    * Ratio of 3 IOPS per GB, up to 10,000 IOPS, burst to 3000 for short periods for volumes under 1GB
+    * Ratio of 3 IOPS per GB, up to 16,000 IOPS, burst to 3000 for short periods for volumes under 1TB
     * **Bootable volume**
   1. IO1 - Provisioned IOPS
     * For I/O intensive applications, large relational or NoSQL databases,
-    * For more than 10,000 IOPS
+    * For more than 64,000 IOPS per volume, 50 IOPS per GiB
     * **Bootable volume**
+    * 99.9% durability
+  1. IO2 - Latest Generation of Provisioned IOPS (SSD)
+    * More durable and performant
+    * Same cost as IO1
+    * 500 IOPS per GiB
+    * 99.999% durability
   1. ST1 Magnetic HDD
     * Large amounts of sequential data (data written in squence)
     * Big data